Prineha Narang: Early life and education

-Narang earned her Bachelor's degree in materials science at Drexel University, where she worked under the supervision of Yury Gogotsi on nanomaterial design.
-She received an M.S. and Ph.D. in Applied Physics from the California Institute of Technology (Caltech) working with Harry A. Atwater on light-matter interactions, and William A. Goddard, III, a pioneer of theoretical and computational chemistry.
+Narang earned her Bachelor's degree at Drexel University, where she worked with Yury Gogotsi on nanomaterials.
+She received an M.S. and Ph.D. in Applied Physics from the California Institute of Technology (Caltech) working with Harry A. Atwater on light-matter interactions.
 In particular, Narang considered quantum plasmonics and nitride materials for optoelectronics devices.
 At Caltech, Narang was both a Resnick Fellow, supported by the Resnick Sustainability Institute, and a NSF Graduate Research Fellow.

 Research and career

 Narang joined Harvard University as a Ziff Environmental Fellow in the Harvard University Center for the Environment.
 Narang is interested in the interaction of quantum materials with electromagnetic radiation.
 In 2016, Narang joined Massachusetts Institute of Technology and worked as a Research Scholar at MIT with Marin Soljacic and John Joannopolous in condensed matter theory, where she worked on the development of computation models to predict quantum interactions.
 In particular, Narang looks to better understand excited state and non-equilibrium phenomena.
 These findings are used to inform the design of new materials and devices.
 Narang is interested in the bottom-up design of optimised materials, which requires atom-by-atom engineering.

 In 2017, Narang was appointed to the faculty of the Harvard John A. Paulson School of Engineering and Applied Sciences.
 She designed a quantum sensing device that can detect and identify isolated molecules.
 Beyond light-matter interactions, Narang has pioneered development of solid-state quantum repeaters, nanoscale devices that can store quantum information and convert it into photons by predicting color centers in 2D and 3D materials.
 A precise understanding of light-matter interactions might allow the design of novel catalytic systems, where energy transfer pathways and the energetic landscape of chemical reactions can be manipulated through the coupling of light and matter.

 As an assistant professor of computational materials science at Harvard, Narang studied the optical, thermal, and electronic behavior of materials at the nanoscale to enable a new generation of technologies.
 Since 2022, her interdisciplinary group, NarangLab, moved to UCLA, where she and her team continue to explore topics at the intersection of computational science, condensed matter theory, quantum photonics, and quantum information science.
 Her upcoming move was recently covered by Inside Quantum Technology.
-Narang’s work builds on decades of advances in nanoscience that have brought the field closer to a long-held goal: the ability to engineer materials atom by atom.
+Narang's work builds on decades of advances in nanoscience that have brought the field closer to a long-held goal: the ability to engineer materials atom by atom.

+In 2025, Narang joined DCVC, as the Silicon Valley-based deep-tech venture capital firm doubled down on quantum tech leadership.

 Narang is the founder and Chief Technology Officer of Aliro, a quantum network platform company.
 The company has developed Q.compute, a platform to support developers in identifying the correct quantum computation system for a given application, and Q.network, that aids the design of efficient quantum networks.